damobrisbane/operator_baseline/README.md

 _baseline.sh_ is a convenience script for tagging and pushing an image that will serve as a baselined/datestamped copy [TARGET_CATALOG] of some cut generated ImageSetConfiguration.

- CATALOG_NAMES = redhat certified community
+ CATALOG_NAMES = whatever is in a cutspec, at lease redhat certified community catalogs

  For each CATALOG_NAME in CATALOG_NAMES: